dwyl/flutter-todo-list-tutorial/README.md

 for state management inside the widget tree.
-This library will allow us to declare and use shared state from anywhere and have a greater control on
+This library will allow us to declare and use shared state from anywhere and have a greater control on UI rebuilds.
-UI rebuilds.

-Here is how our widget tree
-will look like.
+Here is how our widget tree will look like.

 ![widgets-tree](https://user-images.githubusercontent.com/6057298/93343977-03d72380-f829-11ea-8c4b-dc964c591e97.png)

 ## 1. Project setup

-> In this walkthrough we are going to use Visual Studio Code.
+> In this walk-through we are going to use Visual Studio Code.
 > We will assume you have this IDE installed,
 > as well as the Flutter and Dart extensions installed.

 After restarting Visual Studio Code, let's create a new project!
 Click on `View > Command Palette`, type `Flutter` and click on `Flutter: New Project`.
 It will ask you for a name of the new project.
 We are going to name it **"todo_app**".

 After generating the project,
-let's now add all the needed
+let's now add all the needed dependencies.
-dependencies.
 As it was stated before,
-we are going to be using
-`Riverpod` for state management and accessing shared data across the widget tree.
+we are going to be using `Riverpod` for state management and accessing shared data across the widget tree.
 Along side this library,
 are going to also use [`uuid`](https://pub.dev/packages/uuid)